vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Get-vSANHealthSummary.md

 ## Synopsis

-Retrieves the vSAN health summary from vCenter Server for a cluster.
+Retrieves the vSAN health summary from vCenter for a cluster.

 ## Syntax